NoLieNoSean/NoNotes/content/Notes/LimSup and LimInf.md

 ---
 ## Preliminaries

-To allow limits to be potentially infinite, we must define what it means to converge to $±\infty$.
+To allow limits to be infinity, we must define what it means to converge to $±\infty$.

 >[!Definition]
 >We write $P_{n}\to +\infty$ if $\forall M\in \mathbb{R}$ there exists an integer $N$ such that $\forall n\geq N, p_{n}>M$.